psychemedia/middle-english-romances/sir-orfeo.md

 And closed about, and made her fly,
 And would not let her there remain.

-" Alas! alas! " he gan to cry,
+"Alas! alas! " he gan to cry,
 "Why will not death dispel my pain?
 Alas! alas! would I could die
 Now I have seen my love again.